activeadmin-plugins/active_admin_date_range_preset/README.md

 f.input :date_to, as: :date_time_picker
 ```

-Input can be "as :string" or any other type compatible with <input type="text" />
+Input can be "as :string" or any other type compatible with "input type=text"
 Main point is to set for ferst input-pair wrapper-class

 ```wrapper_html: { class: 'datetime_preset_pair' }```